leandrodamascena/pydynox/README.md

 This project welcomes GenAI-assisted contributions!
 Parts of the code and docstrings were written with AI help.

-If you're using AI tools to contribute:
+If you're using AI tools to contribute, check the `.ai/` folder.
+It has all the guidelines:

+- `.ai/README.md` - Quick start for AI agents
+- `.ai/project-context.md` - What is pydynox, tech stack
+- `.ai/coding-guidelines.md` - Code style, Python vs Rust decisions
+- `.ai/testing-guidelines.md` - How to write tests
+- `.ai/common-mistakes.md` - Things that break the build

+**Rules for AI-assisted contributions:**

 - Follow the project's coding style and patterns
 - Make sure the code makes sense and is tested
 - Don't submit random or low-quality generated code